Venue: Council Chamber, County Hall, The Rhadyr USK. View directions

 |

-To note the record of the previous meeting held on 11th September 2024 Minutes: The record of the last meeting was confirmed as an accurate record subject to the removal of duplicated names in the list of those present.
+To note the record of the previous meeting held on 11th September 2024 Minutes: The record of the last meeting was confirmed as an accurate record subject to the removal of duplicated names on the list of those present.

 Matters arising

-i) EAS slides: At the previous meeting comments and amendments were invited.
+i) EAS slides: At the previous meeting, comments and amendments were invited.
 CC Brown had sent some comments but had not received feedback to date.
 The RVE Adviser confirmed that the slides will be amended to reflect the comments received for both the general set and the specific set for Monmouthshire schools.
 It was agreed that the amended draft slides will be circulated to SAC and that they will be reviewed by the Solicitor.

 |